 What do you write?

-Do you use 1st person, 3rd person, multiple POVs?
+What do you use?
+1st person, 3rd person or multiple POV'S?

 Do you draft quickly?

-Do you name everything up front when you are drafting or do you leave comments for yourself to go back and fill in later so you don't lose the flow of what you are working on?
+Do you name everything upfront when your drafting or leave comments for yourself to fill in later so you don't lose the flow?

 What books/websites have you found most helpful to helping you write your best?